 Modula Round & Ribbed

-When we first started manufacturing Emigre Fonts, the font format was still a very closed environment.
-Once we manufactured the installable and downloadable files, the user was limited to setting type with the typeface as we had designed it.
+When Emigre first started manufacturing fonts, the font format was still a very closed environment.
+Once the installable and downloadable files were manufactured, the user was limited to setting type with the typeface as it was designed.
 Years later, it became possible for designers to import the character outlines into drawing programs which enabled them to then alter individual letters in order to create customized letter and word combinations.
-Within a short time I began seeing mutated versions of Modula letterforms used in various applications, such as logotypes.
-Many of these had the diagonal serifs removed or some of the stark diagonal forms smoothed out.
-Unfortunately sometimes the alterations were not very well drawn.
-In answer to this I recently decided to redraw Modula, incorporating some of these ideas within a coherent font design.
+Within a short time Licko began seeing mutated versions of Modula letterforms used in various applications, such as logotypes.
+Many of these had the diagonal serifs removed or the angular diagonal forms smoothed out.
+In answer to this Licko decided to expand the Modula family, incorporating some of these ideas.

 The Outlined version is about counterspace, the shapes inside of letters, as well as about the connecting shapes between letters.
-I started by creating outlines around the Round Sans version.
-Then I worked on opening up the outline shapes, thereby opening up the boundary between positive and negative space.
-Then I worked on making the connections compatible between each of the letter combinations.
-This meant making the positive spaces either connect into a larger positive spaces, or making them enclose a negative space that related to the weight of the positive spaces.
+It was started by creating outlines around the Round Sans version which were then opened up in certain spots, thereby opening up the boundary between positive and negative space.
+Serif-like connectors were added at the base of the characters to link any letter combination.
+A single modular connector glyph allows for tracking the characters while keeping them joined, creating interesting rhythms when stringing together letters into words.